amirabbasasadi/RockyML/docs_src/pages/zagros_distributed.markdown

 ```
 Read more about [process affinity](https://www.ibm.com/docs/en/smpi/10.2?topic=administering-managing-process-placement-affinity) in the documentation of your MPI implementation.
 ## Solution propagation
 So far if we execute the app, two processes will run simultaniously, however they are independent and don't exchange any information.
-Dena provides utilities for sharing the information between optimizer so one optimizer can inform the other nodes in the cluster.
+Dena provides utilities for sharing the information among optimizers so all of them can use the best solution in cluster.
 Let's create another solution container called `best` for holding the best solution in a node:
 ```cpp
 auto optimizer = container::create("A", 1000)
                     >> container::create("best")